Who wins the Tyrese Haliburton vs. Jayson Tatum matchup in tonight's game?

 Tyrese Haliburton & the Pacers

-- The Pacers put up 127.6 points per game (first in league) while allowing 124.4 per contest (29th in NBA).
-They have a +110 scoring differential and outscore opponents by 3.2 points per game.
+- The Pacers put up 126.8 points per game (first in league) while giving up 124.2 per outing (29th in NBA).
+They have a +93 scoring differential and outscore opponents by 2.6 points per game.

-- Indiana loses the rebound battle by 2.4 boards on average.
-It records 40.4 rebounds per game, 29th in the league, while its opponents pull down 42.8.
+- The 40.4 rebounds per game Indiana accumulates rank 29th in the NBA, 2.7 fewer than the 43.1 its opponents pull down.

-- The Pacers make 14.8 three-pointers per game (fourth-most in the league), 4.1 more than their opponents.
+- The Pacers hit 3.7 more threes per contest than the opposition, 14.6 (fifth-most in the league) compared to their opponents' 10.9.

 Watch the NBA on Max with the B/R Sports Add-On